stickteo/HipHopAmp/README.md

 There needs to be further testing.
 Perhaps just using a bench supply at 24V and setting the MT3608 to output 12V using 5V input.
 Then simply connecting a resistor from 24V to the 12V output.
 Overall though, the MT3608 is not a good application for generating intermediate voltages.

+#### Using LM317 to generate 24V
+As a last ditch effort, I try using the LM317 to create a 24V line while using the MT3608 set at 27V.
+It works okay with a bench supply providing 12V.
+However, using an AC adapter to provide 12V results in a lot of noise.

+Opamps do reject supply noise.
+However, noise on ground would render it worthless since the opamp only sees 0V and 24V on its negative and positive supply pins.
+Thus the noise would appear on the inputs.
+Of course, the 12V input should be regulated as well...
+Perhaps with another LM317.
+However, this would make the project overly complicated and too bulky.

 ###